 SUNDAY, NOV.
 5 – Mount Allison Honour Band.
 Dr. Greg Burton conducts an ensemble made up of the top brass, woodwind, and percussion students from Maritime high schools.
 Convocation Hall, 1 p.m.

 FRIDAY, NOV.
-17 – Mount Allison Performing Arts Series and Jeunesses Musicales presents Mozart’s Don Giovanni.
+17 – Mount Allison Performing Arts Series presents the Mozart opera, Don Giovanni.
+Presented by Jeunesses Musicales, this will be the 11th annual J.E.A.
+Crake Concert, generously supported by the Crake Foundation.
 Visit mta.ca/performingarts or e-mail email@example.com for details.
 Brunton, 7:30 p.m.

 SUNDAY, NOV.
 19 – Faculty Recital: "Paradoxes: the Life and Music of Fanny Hensel."
 The audience will experience a show in “promenade” theater style, finding themselves immersed in the 19th-century salon of Fanny Hensel.
 Performances by the Mount Allison Elliott Chorale, actors, vocal soloists, a string quartet, pianists, and even a horse-drawn carriage will be part of this interdisciplinary project, directed by Gayle h Martin and Glen Nichols.
 There will be limited audience capacity.
 Brunton, 3 p.m.